huczas/.homeassistant/ha.md

 5. Follow the rest of the instructions (from step 2) listed [here](https://github.com/stjohnjohnson/smartthings-mqtt-bridge#usage).
 6. Once `pm2` runs the program, you can then run `pm2 save` to save the running programs into a configuration file.
 7. You can then run `pm2` as a systemd or service by running the command that you get after running `pm2 startup systemd` (run this without `sudo`).

-# To upgrade HASS manually:

-*  Login to system.
-HASS configuration files are saved in `/home/homeassistant/.homeassistant` and the code files are saved in `/srv/homeassistant/lib/python3.5/site-packages/homeassistant/`.
-*  Change to homeassistant user `sudo su -s /bin/bash homeassistant`
-*  Change to virtual enviroment `source /srv/homeassistant/homeassistant_venv/bin/activate`
-*  Update HA `pip3 install --upgrade homeassistant`.
-To update to a different branch, use the complete git URL, `pip3 install --upgrade git+git://github.com/home-assistant/home-assistant.git@dev`
-*  Type `exit` to logout the hass user and return to the `pi` user.
-*  Restart the Home-Assistant Service `sudo systemctl restart home-assistant@homeassistant`

 # Miscellaneous Tips/Tricks
 * You can test the Read Speed of your SD card using (note, this command takes some time to run):